jrandj/java-11/README.md

     }
     ```

 1. An instance variable is not allowed to use the value of a variable if that variable is declared below the initialiser.
 It can assign a value to such a variable.
 An instance initialiser is not expected to throw any exceptions.
-Instance initialisers should generally be avoided, and a well designed class should not need to use them.
+Instance initialisers should generally be avoided, and a well-designed class should not need to use them.

-1. A constructor is a method that always has the same name as the class, and does not have a return type.
+1. A constructor is a method that always has the same name as the class and does not have a return type.

 1. A no argument constructor is defined by default only if no constructors are provided explicitly.